-Waste diversion projects
+Waste management and diversion funding

 For most municipalities, projects must demonstrate the potential to divert at least 60 per cent of municipal solid waste from landfill to be eligible for funding.
 If your municipality has already achieved a total diversion rate of at least 60 per cent, your project must demonstrate the potential to result in an incremental improvement above 60 per cent.
 Institutional and commercial waste may be included if your municipality is responsible for managing this waste.